 - "I don't trust doctors" – an attitude based on gross overgeneralization.

-- The three other types of individuals think about their health and, when confronted with a health problem, many question whether they are able to make good decisions and help improve things, which may make them feel anxious due to self-doubt.
-Nevertheless, they are willing to learn and act wisely despite their anxiety and doubt.
-Many Ignorers/Deniers, on the other hand, are so terrified by notion they may have (or get) a seriously illness that they avoid thinking about their physical and emotional health—preferring, instead, to pretend everything is all right.
+- The three other types of individuals think about their health, and when confronted with a health problem, many question whether they can make good decisions and help improve things, which may make them anxious due to self-doubt.
+Nevertheless, despite their anxiety and doubt, they are willing to learn and act wisely.
+Many Ignorers/Deniers, on the other hand, are so terrified by the notion they may have (or get) a severe illness that they avoid thinking about their physical and emotional health—preferring, instead, to pretend everything is all right.
 As a result, Ignorers/Deniers may refuse to accept the reality of their situation, even when confronted with the threat that they will probably die from their health problems; to them, the thought of being or being ill is too great to consider.
-Although this self-deception may keep their fear in check for a while, their inaction and ignorance makes them very vulnerable to worsening health and personal problems.
+Although this self-deception may keep their fear in check for a while, their inaction and ignorance make them vulnerable to worsening health and personal problems.

-- If Ignorers/Deniers did think about their health, many would feel hopeless and helpless, believing they are incapable of dealing with serious illness or personal problems.
-And those who portray an air of invincibility are likely covering up great self-doubt and fear; or they may be delusional.
+- If Ignorers/Deniers did think about their health, many would feel hopeless and helpless, believing they cannot deal with serious illnesses or personal problems.
+And those who portray an air of invincibility are likely covering up great self-doubt and fear, or they may be delusional.

 - While other types of individuals may have valid concerns about finding a competent healthcare practitioner, some Ignorers/Deniers are so distrustful of the healthcare profession that they won't even consider seeing a doctor, even if they are in pain or distress, often until it's too late.

-- While health problems may cause other types of people to become sad, or even depressed, for a time, they are able to get themselves motivated and begin to take constructive action because they want to live and be happy.
+- While health problems may cause other types of people to become sad or even depressed, for a time, they can get themselves motivated and begin to take constructive action because they want to live and be happy.
 Ignorers/Deniers, on the other hand, may be so lonely and depressed that they believe they have nothing for which to live.
-For them, the prospect of living longer in chronic emotional pain isn't motivating.
+For them, living longer in chronic emotional pain isn't motivating.
 And when confronted with the knowledge that their health risks can kill them, many Ignorers/Deniers deny the facts because the idea of dying is also too emotionally painful for them to acknowledge; the threat of death, therefore, isn't a motivator.
 In fact, the odds are great that such a person will fail to make substantial lifestyle changes, even if facing probable death.
 This prevents them from having the drive and focus needed for constructive action.

-- While other individuals are willing to get help when they need it, Ignorers/Deniers may have been so influenced by their cultures that they believe seeking assistance for personal problems is a sign of weakness.
+- While other individuals are willing to get help when needed, Ignorers/Deniers may have been so influenced by their cultures that they believe seeking assistance for personal problems is a sign of weakness.

 - Unlike the other personality types, Ignorers/Deniers may have physical addictions or powerful psychological compulsions that prevent them from focusing on healthy living until they reach "rock bottom," which, unfortunately, may be too late.